Cost of Attendance and Exemptions/Waivers Information

-Students are responsible for paying all charges arising from registration/enrollment including costs not covered by financial aid.
+Students are responsible for paying all charges arising from registration/enrollment, including costs not covered by financial aid.
 These may include charges arising from reduction of financial aid award(s) due to change in enrollment and/or eligibility status.
-Contact Student Financial Services to make payment arrangements or use this link http://www.hccs.edu/resources-for/current-students/student-financial-services/payments-and-payment-plan.
-More information about Financial Aid can be found elsewhere in the Catalog & Student Handbook.
+Contact Student Financial Services to make payment arrangements or use this link www.hccs.edu/applying-and-paying/student-financial-services/make-installment-payments-over-time/.
+More information about Financial Aid can be found elsewhere in this Catalog and Student Handbook.

-Tuition and fees can be paid in full online by visiting www.myeagle.hccs.edu and following the steps outlined below:
+Tuition and fees can be paid in full online by visiting myeagle.hccs.edu and following the steps outlined below: